The “Naughty” Skin Care Ingredient You Absolutely Must Try!

 On the left we have Sample A (which we won’t mention for liability reasons), and on the right we have beef tallow!
 Now, I’m not picking on Sample A specifically, it’s just they they happen to claim on their “dirty little secrets” page that tallow leaves scum on skin, boasting that they never use it in their soaps, lotions, etc. What is this scum, you ask?
 And why do cosmetic manufacturers make a big deal about not using tallow?

 Good questions!
 I’ll get into the no-good, horrible, make-your-skin-so-soft-you-won’t-believe-it “scum” in just a minute, but first I want to say that many companies do use tallow in lipsticks and such.
-For the most part they like to keep that quiet, because quite frankly tallow is a natural product that cannot be patented.
-Fractionated compounds that don’t remotely resemble nature with the word “natural” slapped on the label – now THAT can be patented!
+For the most part they like to keep that quiet, because typically their marketing efforts tend to state that plant-based products are better for our skin and the environment.

 The Perfect “Food” For Skin